misiektoja/spotify_monitor/README.md

 <a id="spotify-oauth-app"></a>
 ### Spotify OAuth App

-Due to restrictions introduced by Spotify on December 22, 2025, the tool now requires this in addition to either a `cookie` or `client` token source method to retrieve track information.
+Due to restrictions introduced by Spotify on December 22, 2025, the tool now requires this in addition to either a `cookie` or `client` token source method to retrieve track and user information.

 This method uses an official Spotify Web API (Client Credentials OAuth flow).